dcostap/personal-blog/_programming-notes/2023-11-01-error-handling-in-kotlin.md

 // from now on, argument is auto-casted to be a non-null Type, no need for further null-checks
 ```

-# How I handle expected exceptional cases
+# How I handle expected / anticipated errors

-For most simple cases I use nullable types.
+For most simple cases (to just encode the absence of a result), I use nullable types.
 Kotlin's null safety plus its null-checking syntax makes this a great way to handle the possibility of failure.

-However, this won't do whenever I want to return extra information about why something failed, or which one of a closed-set of failures this was.
+However, this won't do whenever I want to return extra information about why something failed, or encode which one of a closed-set of failures this one belongs in.
 This is where error-handling in Kotlin gets complex, as there's no standard solution.

 Some people use [libraries](https://github.com/arrow-kt/arrow) that embrace functional-style error types, drawing inspiration from Rust and other languages.

 I decided to pick a simpler approach and use Kotlin's `Result`.
 While imperfect, it suits my needs.

+Thus, all the functions that may fail (in expected and known ways) to return the expected value, will return a `Result<MyValue>`.

 ## Interfacing with java code